VirtoCommerce/vc-module-openid-connect/README.md

 * `AllowCreateNewUser`: A boolean value indicating whether a new user should be created upon successful authentication.
 Default value is `true`.
 * `DefaultUserType`: Specifies the user type of a new user.
 Default value is `"Manager"`.
 * `DefaultUserRoles`: Specifies the list of user roles of a new user.
 Default value is `[]`.
+* `UserNameClaimType`: Specifies the claim type used to retrieve the username.
+Default value is `"name"`.
+* `EmailClaimType`: Specifies the claim type used to retrieve the email address.
+Default value is `"email"`.
 * `HasLoginForm`: A boolean value indicating whether to display a dedicated login form or not.
 Default value is `true`.
 * `Priority`: An integer value specifying the sorting order of the authentication method.
 Default value is `0`.
 * `Authority`: The URL of the OIDC provider.
 This is the base address of the identity provider, e.g., https://localhost:5001.